CodeToCAD/CodeToCAD/README.md

 ### Capabilities.json and Jinja2 templates

-[Capabilities.json](./capabilities.json) defines all the possible functions that can be used to create a model.
+[core/capabilities.json](./core/capabilities.json) is a schema used to generate the [CodeToCAD interface](./core/CodeToCADInterface.py).

-Jinja2 files are used to turn the json file into actual code:
+Jinja2 templates are used to turn capabilities.json into an interface, as well as templates for CodeToCAD Providers and Tests.
-- [Python template](./capabilitiesToPython.j2) - Creates the classes and methods templates in python

-### Generating Jinja2 templates:

-run [capabilitiesToPython.sh](./capabilitiesToPython.sh) to automatically generate [capabilities.py](capabilities.py).
-This script does the following:

-- Create a python virtual environment
-- Sources the virtual environment
-- Runs `pip install jinja2-cli`
-- Runs `jinja2 capabilitiesToPython.j2 capabilities.json --format=json > capabilities.py`
+You can generate the Jinja2 templates by running the "Capabilities.json to Python" task in VSCode, or `sh development/capabilitiesJsonToPython/capabilitiesToPy.sh`

-### Capabilities
+### Contributing

-All capabilities are recorded in [capabilities.json](./capabilities.json).
+If you would like to contribute to the project, please feel free to submit a PR.

+Please join the Discord Server if you have any questions or suggestions: [https://discord.gg/MnZEtqwt74](https://discord.gg/MnZEtqwt74)